dij0s/PETAL/thesis/bachelor_thesis.typ

     [4],
     [Relevant],
-    [Information is correct, targeted, and generally adapted to the question ; minor adjustments may be needed but it is usable for planning.],
+    [Information is correct, targeted and generally adapted to the question ; minor adjustments may be needed but it is usable for planning.],

     [5],
     [Highly relevant],